People also ask

 Assessment is an integral part of the therapeutic process, as it provides the key to identifying each child’s unique needs and skills related to participation in “typical” childhood experiences, such as school, peer and family relationships, sports and play.
 We offer assessments for motor coordination/handwriting skills, gross motor skill development and sensory processing.
 The assessment’s results and recommendations are documented in comprehensive reports.

-This will be assess at the first session or at the assessment session.
-The OT/SLT will determine what areas need to be worked on and then suggest a block of sessions with your child.
+This will be assessed during the assessment process.
+The OT will determine what areas need to be worked on and then suggest a block of sessions with your child.

 There are several risk signs that indicate that a child may need an assessment from an occupational therapist.
 For instance, if your child is experiencing difficulty acquiring age-appropriate fine and/or gross motor skills, playing with other children, and handling transitions, he/she may be experiencing sensory integration difficulties.
 Experiencing difficulty with handwriting can be another sign.
 If you are concerned that your child’s behaviours or tendencies may have a sensory or motor basis, contact us at firstname.lastname@example.org to determine whether an assessment is necessary.